 The Company recognizes revenue from arrangements that include performance obligations to design, engineer, manufacture, deliver, and install products.
 The Company identifies a performance obligation for each promise in a contract to transfer a distinct good or service to the customer.
 As part of its assessment, the Company considers all goods and/or services promised in the contract, regardless of whether they are explicitly stated or implied by customary business practices.
-The Company's contracts may contain either a single performance obligation, including the promise to transfer individual goods or services that are not separately distinct within the context of the respective contracts, or multiple performance obligation based on relative standalone selling prices and recognizes the related revenue when or as control of each individual performance obligation is transferred to customers.
+The Company's contracts may contain either a single performance obligation, including the promise to transfer individual goods or services that are not separately distinct within the context of the respective contracts, or multiple performance obligations.
+For contracts that contain multiple performance obligations, the Company allocates the consideration to which it expects to be entitled to each performance obligation based on relative standalone selling prices and recognizes the related revenue when or as control of each individual performance obligation is transferred to customers.
 The Company does not assess whether promised goods or services are performance obligations if they are immaterial in the context of the contract with the customer.
-The Company does not assess whether promised goods or services are performance obligations if they are immaterial in the contract set of the contract set depends on the price or performance of the other contract, or if the goods or services are negotiated as a package with a single commercial objective, the consideration paid under the contracts depends on the price or performance of the other contract, or if the goods or services are recognized over time as the customers receive and consume benefits of such services simultaneously.
+The Company combines multiple contracts entered into at or around the same time with a customer if the contracts are negotiated as a package with a single commercial objective, the consideration paid under the contracts depends on the price or performance of the other contract, or if the goods or services promised in the contracts are a single performance obligation.
+Service revenues (service-type warranty, post contract support, installation, and subscription-based services) are recognized over time as the customers receive and consume benefits of such services simultaneously.
 Assurance-type warranties guarantee that a product complies with agreed-upon specifications and accordingly are not separate performance obligations.
 A provision for these warranties is recognized in the period during which the associated revenue is recognized.
-In most cases, installation services reperformance obligation services are performed end installation services are performed end installation services are performed, as other en
+In most cases, installation services represent a separate performance obligation.
+The customer simultaneously receives and consumes the benefits as the installation services are performed, as other entities could complete the installation at any point during the installation process.
+When the product and installation service are determined to be a combined performance obligation, revenue is recognized over time as the installation is performed and included in product revenue in the consolidated statement of operations.